 The Center’s research-based curriculum, Guided Discovery, is focused on play, which allows children to learn through stimulating age-appropriate games and activities.
 CCF also acts as a resource to various academic programs on campus, including Psychology, Nursing, and Education, providing CSUSM students with one-way observation areas and cameras for distance observation and teaching.

 For more information about the facility or to schedule a tour, please contact the CCF staff at (760) 750-8750.

 The Office of Disability Support Services (DSS) determines reasonable accommodations for students with disabilities.
 All students with disabilities who request reasonable accommodations are required to provide appropriate and recent documentation to the Office of Disability Support Services before services can be approved.

-Support services are available through DSS for those students who qualify, noting that the appropriate accommodations for each student will be approved based on the documented disability and using the interactive process.
-Support services available include:
+Reasonable accommodations are available through DSS for those students who qualify, noting that the appropriate accommodations for each student will be approved based on the documented disability and using the interactive process.
+Reasonable accommodations available include:

 - access to course materials in alternate format;

 - interpreters or captioners (for the hearing impaired)

 - testing accommodations